 Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Because we recognise the value of field experience the school heavily subsidises or covers the transport and accommodation costs for all compulsory taught field courses.

 In light of covid-19, no international field trips will run in the academic year 2020/21.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs

 Scholarships and financial support

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-Based on the course's long history of turning out well qualified graduates, we have strong company links which typically offer a number of studentships available for UK/EU students (full and partial awards).
-To be considered for any potential studentships offered under these company links for 2018 entry applications must be received by 18 March 2018.
+Based on the School's long history of turning out well qualified graduates, we have strong company links which typically offer a number of industry scholarships available for UK/EU students (full and partial awards).